fareskalaboud/HYW/README.md

 ### AI Artathon 2.0 Submission

-Our web-based project allows anyone to input any song they wish (as a YouTube link), and our machine learning model will generate dance moves that they follow, competing to imitate the generated model to gain as many points as they can.
-Our project is inspired by the arcade games Dance Dance revolution and Just Dance.
+Inspired by the arcade games Dance Dance Revolution and Just Dance, our web-based project allows anyone to input any song they wish (using YouTube), and our deep learning (DL) model will generate dance moves for them to follow.
+Not only does the game take the song as input, but it also processes a live video stream of the user dancing, using another DL model to detect their pose, with the goal of creating an interactive game, where they imitate the AI-generated dance moves or challenge friends to score points.

 ### Installation Instructions

+docker build -t openpose -f openpose-Dockerfile . docker run opepose docker build -t hyw/openpose:v0 Dockerfile .

 #### Notes